 - Physical location

 - Regulatory changes

-3. Create safe workplace principles for each area of focus.
+3. Create a reopening plan for each area of focus.

 Your plan for each area of focus should be specific to the way you plan to operate your business going forward.
 Here is a format you can follow and questions you can ask yourself to get started.

-Finances: Here you can detail what financial assets you have today, their liquidity, and the total amount you have in the bank to reopen your small business.
+Finances: Here you can detail what financial assets you have today, their liquidity, and the total amount you have in the bank to restart your business.
 Then you can calculate how much money you will need to reopen.
-This calculation can be broken out into smaller line items (your areas of focus) to show how much you will need to fund each area to fully reopen for business.
+This calculation can be broken out into smaller line items (your areas of focus) to show how much you will need to fund each area to fully open your business.
 If these numbers aren’t matching up, that’s okay.
 From here, you can determine where you could potentially make cuts or changes or find funding that will work for your business.

 Some questions about finance you can ask yourself to guide this process:

-- Do I expect the cost of any of my line items to change due to lockdown mandates?
+- Do I expect the cost of any of my line items to change due to shelter-in-place mandates?

 - How will I document my expenses going forward if I need to report my finances to a lender?